XLINYIN/HiSD-Jittor/README.md

 - This script will create several text files that define image indexes for **each tag and its corresponding attributes**.
 - You can modify the script to specify:
   - Which tags/attributes to include
-  - Which irrelevant labels to ignore
+  - Which irrelevant labels to consider
-- ⚠️ Make sure the tag and attribute information stays **synchronized with your YAML config files** to avoid inconsistencies during training.
+- Make sure the tag and attribute information stays **synchronized with your YAML config files** to avoid inconsistencies during training.

 ### 4. Entry Point